newDevPL/GPTNicheFinder/readme.txt

 First clone the repo by making a new folder.
 Open command line or your terminal and navigate to your folder.
-Click on Code at the top of the page and the Download ZIP and extract it somewhere; or type in: git clone https://github.com/newDevPL/GPTNicheFinder.git
+Click on Code at the top of the page and then on Download ZIP and extract it somewhere; or type in: git clone https://github.com/newDevPL/GPTNicheFinder.git

 Open the GPTNicheFinder folder and do the below: